Occala/netcode.notes/FoxNet/README.md

 Preface: This is basically custom networking in VRC.
 I was hesitant to call it custom networking at first, it seems like an odd claim.
 With that said, I only use udon's networking to send raw bytes over an event.
 I also use their PlayerIds and representations of players, because it'd be very indirect to abstract those and serve no purpose.
-This is kind of a toy network framework thing.
+This is kind of a toy network framework thing

+A decent advantage is data reduction, relative to the large overhead/header in udon (this is very large for events, per object it's probably moderate).
+I only have to pay VRC's overhead once per bundle that goes out

+Why make it?

 I realized at some point that I was understanding the reasons behind network library design and felt like I could just try it myself.
+Udon's networking is fairly constrained and has limitations you can just bypass if you make your own handling, understanding every aspect also helps when implementing things.
 A network manager is not actually that hard, nor is network spawning, I think the structural decisions are the harder parts

-A decent advantage is data reduction, relative to the large overhead/header in udon (this is very large for events, per object it's probably moderate).
-I only have to pay VRC's overhead once per bundle that goes out

 To network spawn an entity, you just hold a shared idea of what prefabs can be spawned.
 Spawn one locally, give it a unique identifier and inform everyone.
 Now everyone has an object they can refer to as the same instance

 Here's network object spawning in action, these boxes are not pooled and do not use VRC's networking just to be very clear.
 Networking transforms like this has some specific details I'll note below